Ziva, Inc. Cookie Notice

 How Do I Manage Tracking Technologies?

-You can also use a browser plug-in such as Ghostery or the Tracking Protection List from TRUSTe.
+You can also use a browser plug-in such as Ghostery.
 (A browser plug-in is a piece of software which adds extra capabilities to your browser—for example, to play video or scan for viruses).
 Adobe Flash Player is software for viewing multimedia on a computer.
 Websites that use Adobe Flash may store Flash Cookies.
 Flash Cookies may also be known as Flash Local Shared Objects (LSOs).
 Ziva may use Flash LSOs to provide special content, such as video and animation playback.

-How Does Ziva respond to a Do Not Track Signal?
+How Does Ziva Respond to Do Not Track Signal?

 There is currently no industry agreed upon response to a Do Not Track signal.
 At this time, Ziva Services and Sites do not respond to a user’s Do Not Track signal.

 This Notice updates and supersedes previous versions.
 We may change this Notice at any time.
-The “LAST UPDATED” section at the bottom of this page lists when this Notice was last revised.
 Any changes to this Notice will become effective when we make the revised Notice available on or through the Sites.